-First, and most obviously, quarterbacks shift the least as a result of changing your league to PPR scoring.
-You might've guessed that, as the position collectively has caught only 103 passes since the beginning of the 2001 season, an average of 6.4 catches per season.
+First, and most obviously, quarterbacks shift the least in value between PPR and non-PPR scoring systems.
+You might've guessed that, as the position collectively has caught only 105 passes since the beginning of the 2001 season, an average of 6.2 catches per season, and only two in 2017 alone.
 That's from the entire position.

 What changes, however, is the enhanced value of an upper-tier running back or wide receiver.
 As a result of those positions enjoying more competitive fantasy point totals from top to bottom than they do in non-PPR leagues, it's more important to secure a premium player at either (or both) positions.

-We'll dig a little deeper into that in a bit, but be aware that the leading seasonal scorer at quarterback, running back and wide receiver in a PPR league in a typical year will probably enjoy a score within a range of 375 fantasy points.
-The difference between the three positions is that it's going to be substantially easier to find the 190-point-scoring quarterback on a one-week-pickup basis than it is to find the running back or wide receiver with that level of production.
+We'll dig a little deeper into that in a bit, but be aware that the leading seasonal scorer by position in a PPR league in the past half-decade averaged 376.23 at quarterback, 371.20 at running back and 342.34 at wide receiver, all within range of one another.
+The difference in draft strategy between the three positions, however, is that it's going to be substantially easier to find a 190-point-seasonal-scoring quarterback on a one-week-pickup basis than it is to find the running back or wide receiver with that level of production.

 In other words, if "wait on quarterbacks" is your recommended mantra in non-PPR leagues -- a case I've made plenty of times in the past -- it's all the more apt a strategy in PPR scoring.